ebebbington/juanportal/README.md

 # JuanPortal

-JuanPortal is supposed to replicate (in sme sense) a website that holds profiles of people, in which they can add and delete profiles.
-This utilises saving to a mongoose database, using a templating engine and limiting results.This project was created to help myself understand:
+JuanPortal is supposed to replicate (in some sense) a website that holds profiles of people, in which they can add and delete profiles.
+This utilises saving to a mongoose database, using a templating engine and limiting results.
+This project was created to help myself understand:
 * HTML
 * CSS
 * Pug